magnusoverli/homedash/backend/llm_promt_optimized.md

 **Notes Extraction:**
 - Extract 1-3 word notes that appear during school hours (between Start and Slutt)
 - Target special activities: "Gym", "Kroppsøving", "Uteskole", "PE", "Turdag", "Svømming", "Leksehjelp"
+- **Normalize terms:**
-- Normalize PE terms: Use "Gym" for all PE/sports activities
+  - PE/sports activities: Use "Gym" for any PE/sports activities
-- Include "Leksehjelp" as a regular subject note (it's part of the school day)
+  - Homework help: Use "Leksehjelp" when detected in the schedule
+- **Always note "Leksehjelp"**: If "Leksehjelp" appears in a day's schedule, include it in that day's notes
+- **Multiple notes format**: When multiple special activities occur on the same day, separate them with commas (e.g., "Gym, Leksehjelp")
 - Use empty string "" if no special notes found

 ### 2. School Activities Dataset